Sustainability in the Digital Age operates under four main interrelated streams of work:

 More information is coming soon.

 Futures CoLab: A collaboration between Future Earth and MIT Center for Collective Intelligence launched in 2017, Futures CoLab brings together a network of diverse international experts to engage in a process for asynchronous and facilitated dialogue using a platform for online collaboration.
 The goal of Futures CoLab is to enable subject matter experts to collectively explore solutions to global systemic challenges.

 Global Risks Perceptions Initiative: Through this work, we strive to capture and analyze the perceptions on global risks of different scientific communities.
 By bringing together multiple viewpoints on risks, this initiative aims to spark and inform a pluralistic dialogue around risks that draws on a diversity of experience and knowledge.
-We launched the

 Rapid response surveys: We seek to spark critical reflection on the challenges and the opportunities that major events and crises present, and to contribute to global conversations on how to respond to and recover collectively through rapidly developed surveys.